AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson2.md

 After the you have your app ready now you can register the app as event provider.
 ### Set up project and use CLI to register the app as event provider
-After set up your integration and collect the informations, you can start set up your project
+After set up your integration and collect the informations, you can start set up your event provider
-* Use CLI to create provider, eventmetadata and webhook registration

 #### Use CLI to create provider, eventmetadata and webhook registration